phluid61/internet-drafts/file-scheme/draft.md

                   / local-path

    auth-path      = [ file-auth ] path-absolute
-                  / unc-path
+                  / unc-authority path-absolute

+   local-path     = [ drive-letter ] path-absolute

    file-auth      = [ userinfo "@" ] host

-   local-path     = path-absolute
-                  / dos-path

-   unc-path       = 2*3"/" authority path-absolute
+   unc-authority  = 2*3"/" authority

-   dos-path       = drive-letter path-absolute drive-letter   = ALPHA ":"
+   drive-letter   = ALPHA ":"
                   / ALPHA     ; deprecated
 ~~~~~~~~~~

-The syntax definition above is necessarily different from those given in
+The syntax definition above is different from those given in
-{{RFC1630}} and {{RFC1738}} because it depends on the generic syntax
+{{RFC1630}} and {{RFC1738}} as it is derived from the generic syntax
-from {{RFC3986}} that post-dates all previous specifications.
+of {{RFC3986}}, which post-dates all previous specifications.

 Systems exhibit different levels of case-sensitivity.
 Unless the file
 system is known to be case-insensitive, implementations MUST maintain